hashicorp/terraform-cdk/docs/cli-commands.md

 ```
 Commands:
-  cdktf convert [OPTIONS]                        Converts a single file of HCL configuration to Terraform
+  cdktf convert [OPTIONS]          Converts a single file of HCL configuration to Terraform CDK.
-                                                 CDK.
 Takes the file to be converted on stdin.
   cdktf deploy [stack] [OPTIONS]   Deploy the given stack                                                                                                                                                   [aliases: apply]
   cdktf destroy [stack] [OPTIONS]  Destroy the given stack
-  cdktf diff [stack] [OPTIONS]                   Perform a diff (terraform plan) for the given stack
+  cdktf diff [stack] [OPTIONS]     Perform a diff (terraform plan) for the given stack                                                                                                                       [aliases: plan]
-                                                                                              [aliases: plan]
   cdktf get [OPTIONS]              Generate CDK Constructs for Terraform providers and modules.
-  cdktf import [OPTIONS] <source> <destination>  Takes the Terraform project and converts it to a CDKTF
-                                                 version
   cdktf init [OPTIONS]             Create a new cdktf project from a template.
   cdktf list [OPTIONS]             List stacks in app.
   cdktf login                      Retrieves an API token to connect to Terraform Cloud.
-  cdktf synth [stack] [OPTIONS]                  Synthesizes Terraform code for the given app in a directory.
+  cdktf synth [stack] [OPTIONS]    Synthesizes Terraform code for the given app in a directory.                                                                                                        [aliases: synthesize]
-                                                                                        [aliases: synthesize]

 Options:
   --version                   Show version number                                                                                                                                                                  [boolean]
   --disable-logging           Dont write log files.
-Supported using the env CDKTF_DISABLE_LOGGING.
-                                                                                    [boolean] [default: true]
+Supported using the env CDKTF_DISABLE_LOGGING.                                                                                                 [boolean] [default: true]
   --disable-plugin-cache-env  Dont set TF_PLUGIN_CACHE_DIR automatically.
-This is useful when the plugin
-                              cache is configured differently.
-Supported using the env
-                              CDKTF_DISABLE_PLUGIN_CACHE_ENV.                      [boolean] [default: false]
+This is useful when the plugin cache is configured differently.
+Supported using the env CDKTF_DISABLE_PLUGIN_CACHE_ENV. [boolean] [default: false]
   --log-level                 Which log level should be written.
-Only supported via setting the env
+Only supported via setting the env CDKTF_LOG_LEVEL                                                                                                 [string]
-                              CDKTF_LOG_LEVEL                                                        [string]
   -h, --help                  Show help                                                                                                                                                                            [boolean]

 Options can be specified via environment variables with the "CDKTF_" prefix (e.g. "CDKTF_OUTPUT")
 ```